 There are currently no other issues of note.

 Outlook and conclusions

-Spanish financial institutions, as well as other EU financial institutions, will have to face other historical challenges in 2020 owing to, among others, regulatory pressure (even if temporarily softened to deal with the covid-19 pandemic), the need to adapt to a growing digital environment and the existence of other sources of financing (including alternative lenders and fintech companies), which are becoming real competitors to traditional bank lending, not only for large multinational Spanish companies but also for SMEs.
+Spanish financial institutions, as well as other EU financial institutions, are still facing other historical challenges in 2021 owing to, among other things, regulatory pressure (even if temporarily softened to deal with the covid-19 pandemic), the need to adapt to a growing digital environment and the existence of other sources of financing (including alternative lenders and fintech companies), which are becoming real competitors to traditional bank lending, not only for large multinational Spanish companies but also for SMEs.
 Banks will have to monitor very closely the effects that these challenges may have on their businesses and activities and manage their response to innovation and new competition simultaneously with the completion of their own reorganisation processes, focusing on their traditional business and continuing with the divestment of their non-core assets.

-The extent of the economic crisis and the way that Spanish banks handle the current challenges will determine lending and secured finance volumes for 2020 and 2021.
+The extent of the economic crisis and the way that Spanish banks handle the current challenges will determine lending and secured finance volumes for 2021.
 Banks will need to anticipate and manage potential risks and identify new opportunities that may arise in the near future.
-Liquidity needs arising from the covid-19 pandemic are expected to grow exponentially.
-In case that traditional banks are not able to close the funding gap by themselves, an opportunity may arise for alternative and opportunistic lenders to enter into rescue financing, restructuring and leveraged deals.
-If this is the case, the way in which these deals are structured will be affected.
+Liquidity needs arising from the covid-19 pandemic are still expected to grow.
+Likewise, as measures implemented to deal with the economic crisis generated by the covid-19 pandemic are lifted, volumes of restructuring transactions are expected to increase.
+In the event that traditional banks are not able to close the funding gap by themselves, an opportunity may arise for alternative and opportunistic lenders to enter into rescue financing, restructuring and leveraged deals.

 1 Ángel Pérez López, Pedro Ravina Martín and Blanca Arlabán Gabeiras are partners at Uría Menéndez Abogados, SLP.
-The authors thank David López Pombo (partner) and Borja Contreras Bernier (senior associate) for their contributions to this chapter in their respective areas of practice.
+The authors thank David López Pombo (partner) for his contributions to the tax section of this chapter.